 If the police wish to interview you, then you should contact a solicitor before the interview takes place.
 This is free under the Legal Aid scheme.
 You can speak to a duty solicitor, or you can contact a solicitor of your choice – such as the solicitors here at Ashmans.
 However, the police will not delay a breath, urine or blood test while you wait for legal representation to arrive.
 It is also unusual for them to interview you unless other people were injured or they suspect you of additional criminal offences.

 Therefore, most people should contact a solicitor once they have been released from the police station.
 But if the police say they want to interview you, then you should ask for a solicitor to be present before you answer any police questions.
+What if my drink was spiked ?

 Best drink driving solicitors near me